shinington/facesec/README.md

 For VGGFace, we adopted and modified [this implementation](https://github.com/prlz77/vgg-face.pytorch).
 For FaceNet, we adopted the implementation available [here](https://github.com/timesler/facenet-pytorch).
 Please see ```architecture/vggface.py``` and ```architecture/facenet.py``` for details.

+## Closed-set and open-set face recognition
+Our toolkit support both closed-set and open-set face recognition.
+The difference between the two lies in whether test IDs appear in the training set.
+Basically, closed-set face recognition contains exactly the same face IDs in the training and test set, and most work focuses on ```identification``` by using typical classification.
+By contrast, for open-set face recognition, training IDs and test IDs are not necessarily the same, and most work focuses on ```verification``` by solving a metric learning problem.
+Details of the differences are described in [this paper](https://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf) (see its Figure 1).

 ## Directory layout
 ```
 root